ThePhysic/Discord-Bot-V2/README.md

 # About

-An advanced Discord Bot for enhancing user-experience through the implementation of numerous quality of life improvements using Discord.js v13.
+Discord Butler is a Discord Bot using Discord.js v13.

+Implements several quality-of-life improvements in enhancing the user experience.

 # Getting Started